jacobitosuperstar/jacobitosuperstar.github.io/content/cv/activeone/index.en.md

 date: 2020-04-01T12:00:00-05:00
 draft: false

-job_title: Development Analist
+job_title: Development Analyst (Full time)
-start_date: April 2020
+start_date: April 2021
-end_date: March 2021
+end_date: March 2022
 ---

-#### Functions and Responsabilities
+#### Accomplishments

-* Create and develop new programs or systems.
-* Evaluate new and existing systems.
-* Improve existing programs.
-* Carry out the maintenance corresponding to the existing systems, monitoring and correcting the defects detected, as well as developing the code in specialized languages for new programs.
-* Establish practices that ensure the integrity and quality of project design and development.
-Work together with the rest of the team, i.e. project managers, graphic designers, other developers, database administrators, and sales and marketing staff
+Creating a tool to transfer files between the AWS and Azure storage services through a stream of data from one service to another.

+Creating a base Metaclass and a function decorator to log all the functionality of the application without having to add anything else than to add the Metaclass to the class and just a decorator to the different functions that were critical for the platform.